Run on-chain

 storage_fee

-: bigint – Fee for inbound external message import.total_fwd_fees
+: bigint – Fee for inbound external message import.

-: bigint – Total fees the account pays for message forwardingaccount_fees
+: bigint – Total fees the account pays for message forwarding

 : _bigint_** – Total account fees for the transaction execution.
 Compounds of storage_fee + gas_fee + ext_in_msg_fee + total_fwd_fees**